Snowflake-Labs/sfquickstarts/site/sfguides/src/data_products_data_mesh_dbt/data_products_data_mesh_dbt.md

 > aside positive
 >
 > In the above steps, you created tags and masking policies directly in Snowflake using SQL statements.
-However, if you can manage these tags in configuration using a DataOps approach, using dbt.
+To scale this approach further, you can use dbt to manage these tags in configuration files and use a DataOps approach to apply the policies.
 Look into the [dbt-tags](https://dbt-tags.iflambda.com/latest/index.html) package from the dbt and Snowflake experts at Infinite Lambda.

 ### So what?!